 Virpi settled on a mixture of “traditional” essays, which she uses to hone students’ writing skills, a preliminary writing exercise based on observing the societies around us and presentations.
 “I am astounded by the fact that all of the people in my Ageing Societies class have said: ‘This is the first time in Trinity that we are actually standing up in front of a class and giving a presentation.’
 I find that shocking.”

 Fully embracing presentations, the Department of History last year introduced a year-long “Group Projects” module for second-year students that requires students to, in groups, undertake a research project, with students free to choose their own topic as long as it falls under three “research streams”.
+Students can find this scary as a lot of students lack self-confidence, not being able to perform in front of an audience as they may suffer from social anxiety, however you can improve your presentation skills here, offering you support and guidance so that you perform extremely well in front of others with confidence and a beaming smile.

 Assessment is made up of three elements: an individual essay on their research, a research portfolio and an end-of-year group presentation.
 “It brings out skills that you don’t necessarily exploit as much in an individual essay – basically working in a group environment to produce something that coheres as a whole”, notes Dr Joseph Clarke, a mentor for the groups that choose one of the research streams, speaking to The University Times.
 “So it’s not just five or six people standing up with discreet essays, they all have to interlink, connect to one another.”